Aluminium phosphate: Other

 Along with aluminium hydroxide, aluminium phosphate is one of the most common immunologic adjuvants (efficiency enhancers) in vaccinations.
-Aluminium adjuvant use is widespread due to their cheap price, long history of use, safety and efficiency with most antigens.
-It's unknown how such salts function as adjuvants.
+Aluminium adjuvant use is widespread due to its cheap price, long history of use, safety and efficiency with most antigens.

-Similar to aluminum hydroxide, AlPO4 is used as an antacid.
-It neutralizes stomach acid (HCl) by forming AlCl3 with it.
-Up to 20% of aluminum from ingested antacid salts can be absorbed from the gastrointestinal tract – despite some unverified concerns about the neurological effects of aluminum, aluminum phosphate and hydroxide salts are thought to be safe as antacids in normal use, even during pregnancy and breastfeeding.
+Similar to aluminium hydroxide, AlPO4 is used as an antacid.
+Up to 20% of aluminium from ingested antacid salts can be absorbed from the gastrointestinal tract – despite some unverified concerns about the neurological effects of aluminium, aluminium phosphate and hydroxide salts are thought to be safe as antacids in normal use, even during pregnancy and breastfeeding.

 Additional uses for AlPO4 in combination with or without other compounds are white colorants for pigments, corrosion inhibitors, cements and dental cements.
 Related compounds have also similar uses.
 For example, Al(H2PO4)3 is used in dental cements, metal coatings, glaze compositions and refractory binders; and Al(H2PO4)(HPO4) is used cement and refractory binders and adhesives.